CCV-hosted Hub providing notebook servers to courses at Brown

 JupyterHub Vs Other Resources for Teaching

-There are other environments that may be great alternatives for your teaching needs.
-Google Colaboratory provides a similar Jupyter-based notebook environment that is free to use, and depending on your needs may require not set up at all.
-It also provides free access to GPU and TPU programming, which can be great for Deep Learning courses.
-Other new and up-coming platforms such as https://repl.it are also great alternatives for teaching and learning programming.
-To-date JupyterHub provides few benefits over these platforms.
-We list here few of the differentiating features between Google Colab and JupyterHub to help you decide which choice is right for your course:
+Other environments also support computational teaching needs.
+Google Colaboratory provides a similar Jupyter-based notebook environment.
+It is free to use and may require no setup.
+Colab also provides free access to GPU and TPU programming, which is ideal for Deep Learning courses.
+Other new and up-coming platforms such as https://repl.it also supports teaching and learning programming.
+Use the following list to help you decide between Google Colab and JupyterHub:

-- Colab support Python 2.7 or 3.x as the backend.
+Colab supports Python 2.7 or 3.x as the backend.

-- Colab integrates nicely with your Google Drive and supports real-time collaboration
+Colab integrates nicely with Google Classroom, Google Drive and supports real-time collaboration